Hallowe'en and Guy Fawkes

 Study note

-Hallowe'en, 31 October, is an ancient festival with roots in marking the start of winter.
-Young people dress up in frightening costumes and play 'trick or treat', and many carve lanterns from pumpkins.
-Bonfire Night, 5 November, remembers the failure of Guy Fawkes and other Catholics to blow up the Protestant king in the Houses of Parliament in 1605.
+Hallowe'en falls on 31 October and is an ancient festival whose roots lie in marking the start of winter.
+Today young people often dress up in frightening costumes and play 'trick or treat', going from door to door, and many people carve lanterns out of pumpkins.

 Memory tip: Hallowe'en 31 October (trick or treat); Bonfire Night 5 November (Guy Fawkes, 1605).